Silicon Carbide – SiC

 There are numerous advantages to using silicon carbide over more traditional silicon substrates.
 One of the major advantages of this material is its hardness.
 This gives the material numerous advantages, in high speed, high temperature and/or high voltage applications.

-Silicon carbide wafers have high thermal conductivity, which is the ability for the wafer to transfer heat from one point to another.
+Silicon carbide wafers have high thermal conductivity, which means they can transfer heat from one point to another well.
 This improves its electrical conductivity and ultimately miniaturization, one of the common goals of switching to SiC wafers.

 SiC substrates also have a low coefficient for thermal expansion.
-Thermal expansion is the amount and direction a material expands or contracts as it is heated or cooled.
-The most common explanation is ice, although it behaves opposite of most metals, expanding as it cools and shrinking as it’s heated.
+Thermal expansion is the amount and direction a material expands or contracts as it is heats up or cools down.
+The most common explanation is ice, although it behaves opposite of most metals, expanding as it cools and shrinking as it heats up.
 Silicon carbide’s low coefficient for thermal expansion means that it does not change significantly in size or shape as it is heated up or cooled down, which makes it perfect for fitting into small devices and packing more transistors onto a single chip.

 Another major advantage of these substrates is their high resistance to thermal shock.
 This means they have the ability to change temperatures rapidly without breaking or cracking.
 This creates a clear advantage when fabricating devices as it is another toughness characteristics that improves the lifetime and performance of silicon carbide in comparison to traditional bulk silicon.